JVHallam/thin_slice_o_skill/docs/slice_a.md

     ```

     * Handle the migrations
+        * At the base of the project
+        ```ps1
+        $ENV:connection_string="dingus"
-        * dotnet tool install --global dotnet-ef
+        dotnet tool install --global dotnet-ef
-        * dotnet-ef migrations add customer
+        dotnet-ef migrations add customer
-        * dotnet-ef database update
+        dotnet-ef database update
+        ```
         * Will check that the schema is now in the database

     * Integrate this into the api, somehow
     ```C#